 Being an American expat in France, you tend to miss the small things that remind you of home.
 I love Boneshaker because of the super friendly husband & wife duo (Irish and American couple) and the authenticity and unique flavors.
 I tend to be consistent with my flavor choice and get caramel, but my boyfriend always tries a different flavor when we come.
 Cash only.

 I tend to go to coffee shops quite frequently in Paris, too many to name.
-Later on, I will do a post just dedicated for coffee.
 Here are my top 3 most visited coffee shops.
+If you want to see a list of all the coffee shops I recommend in Paris, click here.

 Télescopeis right around the corner from my house, so it’s an easy place to grab a coffee.
-The bakery treats are a bit expensive, but delicious and their coffee is consistently good.
-A quick walk from the Louvre in a quiet, cosy cafe.
+The bakery treats are a bit expensive but delicious and their coffee is consistently good.
+A quick walk from the Louvre in a quiet, cozy cafe.

 I hope you enjoyed my list of favorite places, let me know in the comments below where your favorite places in Paris are.
 Or where you want to visit!